 Classes and Instruction

-The spring 2022 class schedule, available November 15th, will include a learning mode column that specifies how the class will meet.
+The class schedule includes a learning mode column that specifies how the class will meet.
 The modalities include:

 |Online Asynchronous||Class meets entirely online with no set day/time.|